sasaje/DigitalKogebog/README.md

 11. Documentation and version control

 The comments covering the pensum subjects are marked as follows:
-//EXAMPLE OF COMMENT IN PROGRAM
+//EXAMPLE OF COMMENT IN PROGRAM.
+Find them in the TODO section in IntelliJ